programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 ### Geocode the placenames in the CSV using Geopy, Pandas

-Now that we have data, the next step is sometimes the hardest part: we need to figure out what to do with it.
-In this case, we know that our end goal is to make a web map with this data.
-You can work backwards from here to figure out what steps you need to take to achieve your goal.
+Now that we have data, we will use this as our source to make a web map.
 Web maps typically represent locations and features from geographic data formats such as geoJSON and KML.
 Every location in a geographic data file can be considered to have geometry (such as points, lines, polygons) as well as additional properties.
 Web maps typically understand locations as a series of coordinates.
 For example, 43.6426,-79.3871 would represent the exact coordinates of the [CN Tower in Toronto](https://en.wikipedia.org/wiki/CN_Tower).

 In our data file, we have a list of placenames in our CSV data (the Area Name column), but no coordinates.
 What we want to do then is to somehow generate coordinates from these locations.
 This process is called geocoding.